rakshit1610/foodex_backend/README.md

 # 🍽️ FoodEx Backend

 A Node.js backend API for a recipe sharing and food community platform.
-Built with Express.js and file-based database for easy demo and development.
+Built with Express.js and MongoDB.
+Frontend repo - https://github.com/rakshit1610/foodex-frontend-for-node

 ## 📁 Project Structure